ERottler/meltimr/README.md

 # Modify and add analytical tools/data sources

 Feel free to modify existing analytical tools and add new options and data sources!
 User feedback and contributions are highly welcome.
-Should you have questions or encounter problems, please report using the [GitHub Issue Tracker](https://github.com/ERottler/meltimr/issues) or write an email: rottler(a)uni-potsdam.de To fix a bug or make other improvements, please consider sending a [pull request](https://github.com/ERottler/meltimr/pulls).
+Should you have questions or encounter problems, please report using the [GitHub Issue Tracker](https://github.com/ERottler/meltimr/issues) or write an email: erwin.rottler(a)uni-potsdam.de To fix a bug or make other improvements, please consider sending a [pull request](https://github.com/ERottler/meltimr/pulls).

 # Funding